-Summary: A dragon-like creature hailing from the underworld, hydra are typically born with three heads and gain them throughout their lifetime, depending on whether or not their heads get lobbed off.
+Summary: A dragon-like creature hailing from the underworld, hydra are typically born with two heads and gain them throughout their lifetime, depending on whether or not their heads get lobbed off.
 Hydra tend to try and avoid this, as growing too many heads can be very detrimental for their mental health.
 They are an intelligent species and use serpent-speak, which things like dragons can understand telepathically.

 Diet: Hydra are naturally a carnivorous species that primarily dine upon the fauna of the underworld.
 Their dentition is similar to that of a boa constrictor, as sometimes they will use their heads to suffocate their prey to death.
 However, unlike a snake, they do not swallow their food whole.
 Rather, they continuously rip off chunks off their prey and swallow it, much like a komodo dragon on Earth.